vhdlcoder/EEE102_labs_and_project/README.md

 To sum up, in this project I measured the conditions of plant and compare them with ideal conditions which is inputted from user.

 I hope it helps to your projects.

+It says js etc. in the language section, but this project was prepared using only vhdl and a little Arduino.